persello/ssc21/README.md

 that would allow to determine the circuit's response to an arbitrary input waveform.

 This needs **lots** of investigation and testing.
 Performance hits on larger circuits might be noticeable.
 This library is a purely educational project.

+## License
+The underlying library is licensed under the MIT license.

+The playground itself, excluding the part of the before described simulation library, is copyrighted. ©2021 Riccardo Persello